joesb/helios360/content/handbook/why/set-up-for-success.md

 ---
-title: Get the best from your Chief Delivery Officer
+title: "Set up for success: get the best from your Chief Delivery Officer"
-description: Key questions that you need to ask yourself about the CDO/CSD position and why it's important to you.
+description: Get the best from a CDO — ask yourself these questions about the position and why it's important to you.
 layout: page.njk
 date: 2024-12-16T12:20:00Z
 pending: false
 jumbotron: |
-  Before you hire a Client Services Director or Chief Delivery Officer or take on the role in a business yourself, there's some key questions that you need to ask yourself about the position and why it's important to you.
+  Before you hire a Client Services Director or Chief Delivery Officer or you take on the role in a business yourself, there's some key questions that you need to ask about the position and why it's important to you.

   The answers to these questions will give the CDO the best chance for positive impact on the business, your team, and your clients.
 eleventyNavigation: